contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 #### Step 4: Hello world Docker swarm.

-As a part of this contiv installation, we install docker swarm for you.
-To verify docker swarm cluster, please execute following commands on Vagrant VMs.
+As a part of this contiv installation, we install Docker Swarm for you.
+To verify the Docker Swarm cluster, please execute following commands on the Vagrant VMs.

 ```
 $ vagrant ssh legacy-swarm-master
 ```
-To run docker without sudo, add user to docker group, quit and ssh again.
+To run Docker without sudo, add user to docker group, quit and ssh again.

 ```
 [vagrant@legacy-swarm-master ~]$ sudo usermod -aG docker $USER